 The Board takes comfort from the pedigree of Blackstone Credit as Portfolio Advisers and their ability to trade and manage risk in the portfolios in difficult circumstances, as demonstrated in the GFC and as seen in 2020.

 Share price discount

-The price of the Company's shares may trade at a discount Due to the inherent uncertainty created by the onset of the relative to the underlying net asset value of the shares.
+The price of the Company's shares may trade at a discount relative to the underlying net asset value of the shares.